About 16 million Moroccans head to polls to pick representatives for the 395-seat lower house of parliament.

-Rabat, Morocco - Voting in Morocco's legislative elections, which is under way on Friday, has been marked by low voter turnout despite widespread awareness campaigns educating citizens on the importance of voting.
+Rabat, Morocco – Polls have closed in Morocco’s legislative elections marked by low turnout despite widespread awareness campaigns educating citizens on the importance of voting.

 Many citizens have expressed their resentments to Al Jazeera on the poor performance of the previous governments and the country’s politicians, who remain unable to touch on the citizens’ daily problems.